xtuml/bridgepoint/doc-bridgepoint/notes/8484_masl_auto_satisfaction_creation/8484_masl_auto_satisfaction.int.md

 string in the package description: masl_project

-Since the this task is specific to creating satisfactions for MASL project there are constraints from the MASL export that can be used to limit the required work.
+Since the this task is specific to creating satisfactions for MASL project there are constraints from the MASL convert that can be used to limit the required work.

 3.1 The package that contains provisions and requirements to be satisfied shall